Pango

 I primarily utilized Sound Cues for the audio FX, but for the rolling sound of the character, I took advantage of one of the latest features in UE5, Meta Sounds.

-Since rolling was a continuous, looping feature, using a sound cue would involve playing it on a tick or adding a delay before it could play again.
+Since rolling was a continuous, looping sound, using a sound cue would involve playing it on a tick or adding a delay before it could play again.
 However, Meta Sounds provided the ability to loop the sound when the audio finished playing without overlapping itself and stop it immediately when the character stopped rolling.

 Creating marketing content & networking